 Human beings always need to communicate about something.
 Communication, whether verbal or nonverbal, can be tricky.
 It’s easy to say a lot of words, it’s even easier to tweet or type a lot of words, but this doesn’t mean one is communicating well.
 Read on to learn how to communicate better.

 Learning how to communicate better requires maturity, restraint, and courage.
-While no individual will learn to communicate perfectly, some skills and principles can help avoid common pitfalls
+While no individual will learn to communicate perfectly, some skills and principles can help avoid common pitfalls.
+Seeking support from San Diego Christian Counseling can also provide valuable tools and guidance for improving your communication skills.

 Direct communication